 The Intermunicipal Relations team can help municipalities assess whether mediation or some other type of conflict resolution method is appropriate, and can help convene the parties involved and ensure all prerequisites are in place.

 Municipalities contract directly with private mediators for their services.
 To facilitate this process, a roster of qualified mediators has been developed with the assistance of representatives from the urban and rural municipal associations of Alberta, the Canadian Bar Association, and the Alberta Arbitration and Mediation Society.
 Access the Mediator and Arbitrator Rosters.

-The MDRS team will assist municipalities in completing the necessary forms to access grant funding.
+The Intermunicipal Relations team will also assist municipalities in completing the necessary forms to access grant funding.

 The service can be accessed at any time, regardless of the level of conflict escalation.